k1nd0ne/VolWeb/README.md

 openssl genrsa > ./VolWeb/docker/nginx/ssl/privkey.pem
 openssl req -new -x509 -key ./VolWeb/docker/nginx/ssl/privkey.pem > ./VolWeb/docker/nginx/ssl/fullchain.pem
 ```
+**Don't forget to fill the different fields in the openssl certificate configuration.
+Make sure that the privkey and fullchain files respectively have the same name as the example above.**

-Build the docker and run it.
+Finally, build the docker and run it.
 ```
 cd ./VolWeb/docker
 docker-compose build